EmyRah/javascript-challenge-Imane-/README.md

 ### Questions

-if you have any questions feel free to contact, niels@tamethat.com
+if you have any questions feel free to contact, stephan@joboti.com

 ### Completed?

-Create a repo and send your solution to me, @bytewiz or niels@tamethat.com would love to review it!
+Create a repo and send your solution to me :)